theodi/chef-odi-science-tiger/README.md

 ###Screen size

 By default, we had some pretty thick black bars all around the edge of the displays (on our LG 42LN540V tellies).
-I've nailed in a fix for this [here](https://github.com/theodi/chef-odi-science-tiger/blob/master/templates/default/config.txt.erb) and [here](), but these should really be definable attributes, but then setting these for each
+I've nailed in a fix for this [here](https://github.com/theodi/chef-odi-science-tiger/blob/master/templates/default/config.txt.erb) and [here](https://github.com/theodi/chef-odi-science-tiger/blob/master/attributes/default.rb), but having to potentially set these for each different screen type feels like a hack.
+Anybody got any suggestions?

 ##WTF is a Science Tiger?

+A Science Tiger is an animal that eats Information Radiators